THE CERTIFICATION PROCESS

 There are four steps for issuers under the Programmatic Certification option:

-- The issuer's first bond in the programme is verified and Certified for pre-issuance and post-issuance in the normal way.
+- The issuer identifies a very large pool of eligible assets and projects, which are Certified by the Verifier.
+The first bond in the programme is Certified for pre-issuance and post-issuance in the normal way.
 This ensures that the issuer’s internal compliance framework is in place and that they have a large enough stack of eligible assets for future issuances.

-- Reporting obligations remain the same for each bond including the submission of the Climate Bond Information Form before every issuance under their programme, and the annual Verifier’s Report on all bonds issued under the programme.
+- Reporting obligations remain the same for each bond, including the submission of the Climate Bond Information Form before every issuance under their programme, and the annual report (which does not require the Verifier) on all bonds issued under the Program.